LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 have checked out, but *without merging* those changes into your local copies of those branches.
 The 'branch' command lists all available remote branches.
-The 'checkout' command checks out the specified branch into your local working space. **Note that you do not give the '-b' option when checking out an existing branch.** The option is only used when creating a new branch.
+The 'checkout' command checks out the specified branch into your local working space.

+.. note:: **You do not give the '-b' option when checking out an existing branch.
+          This option is only used when creating a new branch.**

 Here is a concrete example::